Dingal: Dingal and Maru Bhasha

 Historically, the language of Western Rajasthan, was known as Dingal.
 The name Dingal was considered identical to Maru-Bhasha (otherwise called Marwari Bhasha, Marubhum Bhasha, etc.)

 There are numerous historical examples of statements by Dingal writers which confirm the view that the spoken language of the region is also called Dingal.
 In Rukamaṇī Maṃgala or Haraji ro Vyanwalo, late 15th-century Akhyan Kavya text, composed by Padam Bhagat is in the spoken language.
-A couplet found in one of its manuscripts says: ‘The language of my poem is Dingal.
+A couplet found in one of its manuscripts says: 'The language of my poem is Dingal.
 It does not know any metre or continuity.
-It consists of only divine contemplation’.
-Charan saint Swarupdas in his Pandav Yashendu Chandrika, early 19th-century, says: ‘My language is a mixed one.
+It consists of only divine contemplation'.
+Charan saint Swarupdas in his Pandav Yashendu Chandrika, early 19th-century, says: 'My language is a mixed one.
 It contains Dingal, Braj, and Sanskrit, so that all may understand.
-I beg apology of greater poets for this.’
+I beg apology of greater poets for this.'

-Charans & Dingal
+Charans and Dingal

 Although it is true that most of the Dingal literature was composed by the Charans, other castes also adopted it and made great contributions.
 In addition to the Charans, Dingal poetry is available in sufficient quantity by many poets of the Rajput, Pancholi (Kayastha), Motisar, Brahmin, Rawal, Jain, Muhata, and Bhat communities.
 Several Rajput kings wrote poems in Dingal, particularly Maharaja Man Singh Rathore (reign 1803-1843) of Marwar.